RudyR32/World_Weather_Analysis/README.md

 # World_Weather_Analysis
+## Project Overview
 This repository contains the files used in Module 6.
 This module primarily centered around APIs and gmaps.
+For the challenge we created created several maps and preformed analysis for the PlanMyTrip app.
 ## Challenge
 ### Part 1: Get the Weather Description and Amount of Precipitation for Each City
 Answer this question using Pandas methods: How many cities have recorded rainfall or snow?<br/>